Network conditions simulator

 How can I create a bootable USB stick?

-How is the traffic shaping working?
+How does the traffic shaping work?

 Why is WANulator only available as a live ISO image?